Darrenswift/Rubrik_Quotas/README.md

 A hard limit 'hlimits' will pause the SLA's which have passed the threshold, resulting in no more backup jobs running to that SLA(s).

+In order to test without pausing SLA's on a Rubrik cluster # line 61 'sla_pause'

 ## Variables to Configure

 Define soft and hard thresholds, these are calculated as a percentage of the total available storage of the Rubrik cluster